 Cons: It has been known to leave white residue on clothing

-Schmidt's Naturals Deodorant ($8-12) A more affordable brand that has gotten a lot of hype for being effective, Schmidt's is a good go-to if you're shopping at Whole Foods.
+Schmidt's Naturals Deodorant ($8-12) A more affordable brand that has gotten a lot of hype for being effective, Schmidt's is a good go-to if you're shopping at Whole Foods (Cedarwood & Juniper is my fave scent).
 While it is effective at keeping your pits smelling great, the texture of the deodorant is quite grainy and does not feel particularly good on the skin.
 It's worth mentioning that Schmidt's was acquired by Unilever in 2017.
 So, while the ingredients of this deodorant are natural and non-toxic, many people choose not to support giant corporations like Unilever who have been known to test on animals, treat their employees unfairly and use other questionable business practices.
 Like other big corporations, Unilever is seemingly jumping on the non-toxic personal care "bandwagon".

 Cons: Packaging can be faulty (mine began coming apart after a week), more expensive than other brands